Tobiidk/Stunt-Props-YTYP-Fix/README.md

 # GTA 5 Stunt Prop YTYP Fix
- FIxed YTYP files for stunt props
+ Fixed YTYP files for stunt props

+ Add the folder as a resource in FiveM and it will fix the props not showing up.

+ It's basically magic! 🧙